macintux/riak-application-guide/tuning.md

 ## Tuning parameters

 `n_val`
 :   The number of copies of data that are written.
 This is independent of the number of servers in the cluster.
-Default: 3.
+Default: **3**.

 `r`
 :   The number of servers that must *successfully* respond to a read request before the client will be sent a response.
+Default: **`quorum`**

-Default: `quorum` `w`
+`w`
 :   The number of servers that must *successfully* respond to a write request before the client will be sent a response.
+Default: **`quorum`**

-Default: `quorum` `pr`
+`pr`
 :    The number of *primary* servers that must successfully respond to a read request before the client will be sent a response.
+Default: **0**

-Default: 0 `pw`
+`pw`
 :    The number of *primary* servers that must successfully respond to a write request before the client will be sent a response.
+Default: **0**

-Default: 0 `dw`
+`dw`
 :    The number of servers that must respond indicating that the value has been successfully handed off to the *backend* for durable storage before the client will be sent a response.
+Default: **2**

-Default: 2 `notfound_ok`
+`notfound_ok`
 :    Specifies whether the absence of a value on a server should be treated as a successful assertion that the value doesn't exist (`true`) or as an error that should not count toward the `r` or `pr` counts (`false`).
-Default: `true`
+Default: **`true`**

 `allow_mult`
 :    Does this bucket retain conflicts for the application to resolve (`true`) or pick a winner using vector clocks and server timestamp even if the causality history does not indicate that it is safe to do so (`false`).
 See [Conflict resolution] for more.
-Default: `false` prior to Riak 2.0, `true` after
+Default: **`false`** prior to Riak 2.0, **`true`** after

 ## Impact